parallax/laravel-scout-algolia-demo/readme.md

 # Laravel Leeds #1 - Scout & Algolia Demo

+The presentation given at Laravel Leeds is available at: (https://github.com/parallax/laravel-scout-algolia-demo/blob/master/LaravelLeeds%231.pdf)

 This contains a the full codebase of the Laravel Leeds #1 talk on building advanced searches with Algolia.

 ### Setup